top of page

 A Culinary Crossroads in Miraflores

-In an old working-class area of Miraflores, the past decade has seen a culinary revolution.
+In less than a decade, an old working-class area of Miraflores has been transformed into a culinary hub.

 This area gained fame when two major figures of Peruvian cuisine opened their cevicherías here: Gastón Acurio with La Mar and Rafael Osterling with El Mercado.

-On La Mar Street you’ll find a full spectrum of Peru’s gastronomic energy:
+On La Mar Street you’ll find a full spectrum of Peru’s gastronomic scene:

-by Aldo Yaranga – A genuine reinvention of Amazonian ingredients, expressed with artistic flair.
+• Awa by Aldo Yaranga, a genuine reinvention of Amazonian ingredients, expressed with artistic flair.

-Peru’s Japanese heritage is also present in this neighborhood.
+• Peru’s Japanese heritage is also present in the neighborhood.
 Sutorīto Māketto serves playful Peruvian-Japanese street food, while Kaia offers a sleek, casual take.

-And because the Chinese community has been equally central to Peruvian food, Kion delivers dim sum and chifa classics in a modern,
+• And because the Chinese community has been equally central to Peruvian food, Kion delivers chifa classics in a modern space.

 Huaco sexuales .jpg